mortizm1988/PhD_accounting_governance/slides.md

 Those contracts govern how costs and rewards are allocated among stakeholders (Jensen & Meckling, 1977).

-The literature has branched into various sub-disciplines to accommodate the diverse interests and contractual obligations for each type of corporate stakeholder (Bechuk & Weisbach, 2010).
+The literature has branched into various sub-disciplines to accommodate the diverse interests and contractual obligations for each type of stakeholder (Bechuk & Weisbach, 2010).

 ---
 Types of contracts: formal and informal.

+Explicit and implicit clauses.

 Contracting process:
   1. establish the terms of the contract.